lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 All are welcome to attend these assemblies, as they are not restricted to delegates.
 All are welcome to join for only the first or second hour, or both hours.

 | **First hour: a "formal" presentation with Q&A**, such as:
-|   -- presentations about the DC2 data set
-|   -- demonstrations on how to use the Portal aspect
-|   -- tutorials based on Jupyter Notebooks
+|   -- demonstrations and tutorials by Rubin staff
-|   -- delegate contributed talks on DP0 work
+|   -- presentations from delegates about their DP0 work
 | **Second hour: breakout sessions for discussion**, such as:
-|   -- explore potential science to be done during DP0
-|   -- share usage tips and tricks for each RSP aspect
-|   -- grassroots DP0 working groups and collaborative projects
+|   -- grassroots DP0 science working groups and collaborative projects
+|   -- in-depth discussion related to the first hour's contents
 |   -- "office hours" for Q&A with Rubin staff

 .. _DP0-Delegate-Programming-Assemblies: